destroyer-art/banking-app/README.md

 ### REGISTER Endpoint Logic:

-1. Extract the email and password from the req.payload object
-2. Find a customer with the specified email address.
-3. If the customer logins first time and customer's email has not been verified, update customer's emailVerified = true
+1. check if GSMNumber is already exist in the database, if not, return GSM_NUMBER_ALREADY_EXIST message
+2. check if email is already exist in the database, if not, return EMAIL_ALREADY_EXIST message
-4. Check if the password is valid.
+3. hash the password
-5. If the password is invalid, return a 403 status code.
-6. Generate a JWT token using the generateJwtTokenAsync function based on customer's information.
-7. Return the JWT token back.
+4. save the customer to the database
+5. return success message with the customer ID

 ### PURCHASE Endpoint Logic:

 1. Start the transaction
 2.  fetch the customer id from the Token
 3.  check if the customer has enough balance and if not return INSUFFICENT_BALANCE error
 4.  create a new transaction with the type PURCHASE with PENDING Status
 5.  make a payment (Integration with Payment Provider)
 6.  update the transaction status based on the payment status
 7.  update the customer balance (- Amount)
 8.  commit the transaction
 9.  send the Response to the end user
 10. handle the errors and rollback the transaction if any error occurs